AppAndFlow/s-express/README.md

 - **Fully backward compatible with exppres.js**
 - **Enforce json response aka contentType: application/json**

-It's basically express.js with a bit more suggar and opinionated stuff.
+It's basically express.js with a bit more sugar and opinionated stuff.
 I just wanted something that would automatically generate openApi documentation based on my app endpoints.
 I know there's a lot of solutions out there for that, but I wanted something with almost no config and a super simple API not far from express.
 Hence why I made this little package.